-In today’s busy working environment, we never seem to find enough hours in the day to complete the tasks that we were given.
+In today’s busy working environment, we never seem to find enough time in the day to complete all our tasks.
 Constant meetings and long to-do lists can make it extremely challenging to finish all our work in a timely fashion.

-Although difficult, there are ways to be more efficient at work and walk out the door at 5pm instead of spending hours working overtime.
+Although difficult, there are ways to be more efficient at work and clock off at 5pm instead of spending hours working overtime.
 Here are 20 tips that will help you manage your time and improve your efficiency in the workplace.

-Leaving a project half completed is just going to make you super stressed.
-How can you move onto the next task knowing that you have an uncompleted one hanging over your head?
+Leaving a project incomplete is just going to make you super stressed.
+How can you move onto the next task knowing that you have an another one hanging over your head?

-When you complete a task, a rush of endorphins is released, making you feel happy and more relaxed.
-Give yourself a new lease of energy and finish what you started before moving on to the next chore on your to-do list.
+By finishing a task, you’ll give yourself a new lease of energy and finish what you started before moving on to the next item on your to-do list.